samcorcos/recEngine/README.md

 [**DEPRECATED:** This approach does not scale.
-I highly recomment looking into a graph database such as Neo4j to solve this problem.]
+I highly recommend looking into a graph database such as Neo4j to solve this problem.]

 # RecEngine